kingroryg/lprimeroo.github.io.old/more.md

 A company that I started with a friend (now acquired!): <a href='https://unsql.ai'>https://unsql.ai</a><br /><br />
 A film studio that I started with another friend (stay tuned): <a href='https://vadafilms.com'>https://vadafilms.com</a>

-Some of my research is here: <a href="https://scholar.google.co.in/citations?user=0RfLLJcAAAAJ">https://scholar.google.co.in/citations?user=0RfLLJcAAAAJ</a>
+Some of my research can be found here: <a href="https://scholar.google.com/citations?hl=en&user=0RfLLJcAAAAJ&view_op=list_works&sortby=pubdate">https://scholar.google.co.in/citations?user=0RfLLJcAAAAJ</a>

 <!--
 <h2>Press</h2>